lucasdias-infosec/mkdocs/docs/en-us/blue-team-lab/03-auditd.md

 This step ensures that the auditing configuration becomes part of the system's baseline security configuration.

-5. Integration with Wazuh
+## 5. Integration

+To centralize security events, Auditd logs were integrated into rsyslog.
+See the process here.
 Auditd-generated events were collected by the Wazuh Agent and forwarded to the Wazuh Manager.

 Initially, the events arrived with:

-Rule ID: 80700
+- Rule ID: 80700

-Level: 0
+- Level: 0

-This indicated that events were stored but did not generate visible alerts.
+- This indicated that events were stored but did not generate visible alerts.

-6. Custom Rule Creation on the Wazuh Manager
+## 6. Custom Rule Creation on the Wazuh Manager

 To elevate the event’s severity and make it operationally relevant, a custom rule override was created in: